 The doctor will personalize the glucose monitoring schedule for the individual.

-For people with diabetes, blood sugar readings should be as follows:
+For people with diabetes, blood sugar readings should be

 Before beginning home testing, it is important that people get clear, target figures from their doctor.